A Complete Guide to Balkan Border Crossings

 - Disputed or Special Borders: The Kosovo-Serbia border presents unique challenges due to political sensitivities.

-Key Tips for Crossing Balkan Borders
+Key Tips for Balkan Border Crossings

 - Carry Proper Documentation: Ensure your passport is valid for at least six months and check visa requirements for each country.